 This scheme has disadvantaged thousands of Australians who are now in 2016 struggling to repay their debts.
 Further, interest is continuing to be added to the outstanding debts crippling people and their financial livelihood.

-We are seeking for all existing debts to be reduced by 50% and indexation (interest) to cease immediately in light of the impact that this had on the scheme participants and high levels of debt that they face and continue to face year after year.
+We are seeking for all existing debts to be waived and indexation (interest) to cease immediately in light of the impact that this had on the scheme participants and high levels of debt that they face and continue to face year after year.
 The government has deceived people where an income support entitlement was traded in for a loan that essentially operated as a hidden interest charge.
 Furthermore, the people that took out the loans were financially distressed and majority were young students.

 The Howard govenment axed the Student Finanical Supplement Scheme in 2004 indicating that there were significant issues with the scheme yet the people who were misled and took out loans on the scheme are continuing to suffer and continuing to have higher and higher debts due to interest.

 The scheme was a poorly designed policy that increased the debts of students in the worst finanical position.
 If the government is genuinely concerned about our future debt, then they will look at our they disadvantaged thousands of Australians and take immediate action to remedy the situation.
 A lot the participants with SFSS loans also have HECS loans that they continue to pay placing further stress on finances.
 The Government has closed the scheme on 1 January 2004.